-Because no one know what she really has, until she has to move out.
+Because no one knows what she really has until she has to move out.

-This post have affiliate links to Amazon for the products I trust and recommend based on my experience.
+2018 update: this post has affiliate links to Amazon for the products I trust and recommend based on my experience.

-If you are following me on Snapchat [are you?
-Find me as Guapologa], you have find great styling tips and tricks that helps you maximize the use of your clothes and accessories.
+If you are following me on Instagram (are you?
+Find me as Guapologa), you have found great styling tips and tricks that help you maximize the use of your clothes and accessories.
 Also, you have seen my dog, my kid and my funny takes on filters.
-And, most probably, you already know that me and my family are looking for a new place to live.
+And, most probably, you already know that I and my family are looking for a new place to live.
 Although we love our neighborhood, we feel our needs have changed and it seems that we have found a nice house that we hope we can call us in a matter of time.

 - Sort into piles, starting by the hangers and moving to the drawers.

 - Pack and store cold and hot weather clothes when you know you will not be wearing those clothes anymore for the season.